darrenawtl/darrenawtl.github.io/_posts/_2025-06-10-changepoint-trade.md

   - Time series
 ---

+Remove the underscore at the start of the filename to re-publish this post.

 One concern among Asian businesses is that high US tariffs on China will disrupt regional trade patterns.
 A particular worry is that Chinese exporters may decide to "flood" regional markets with goods that they would have otherwise sold to the US.

 Change-point detection methods can help identify shifts in trade patterns.